-Despite its tiny size, less than 14 000 km2, Montenegro certainly offers some exciting birding destinations, either in the mountains or along the c.200 km of seacoast.
+Despite its tiny size, Montenegro certainly offers some exciting birding destinations, either in the mountains or along the c.200 km of seacoast.
 Habitats to bird in vary from bare alpine terrain, rocky areas and pastures to coniferous forests, southern European and sub-Mediterranean forests, and, finally, Mediterranean vegetation.

 Forests still cover an impressive 37% of Montenegro, but along the Adriatic coast grazing and fires have reduced the natural Mediterranean deciduous woods of oak to maquis and garigue.
 Coniferous woods (mainly black pine) are widespread on slopes of higher mountains, while dwarf pine on mountain tops is threatened by the illegal burning to create grazing land.

-Total number of bird species recorded so far in Montenegro is 348; at least 204 of them are breeding species.
+Total number of bird species reliably recorded in Montenegro is 330; at least 204 of which are breeding species.
 Significant percentages of European populations of Rock Partridge, Baillon’s Crake, Pygmy Cormorant, Little Bittern and Scops Owl breed in Montenegro.

 The main birding areas in the southern corner of the country are Ulcinj Saltpans (internationally Important Bird Area), Velika Plaza (12 km long sandy beach), Ada Bojana Island (also a tourist resort in the Bojana River delta), floodplain forests and wet meadows along the Bojana River, Sasko Lake (IBA) and Skadar Lake (IBA).
 There are a few more sites along the Adriatic coast, namely Buljarica beach and resort and Tivatska Solila lagoon.
 Further inland, there are areas such as Cemovsko Polje (dry steppe habitat at the outskirt of the capital Podgorica), Plav Lake, Niksic Reservoirs (especially Slano and Liverovici), Mt.
 Durmitor (IBA), Mt.
 Biogradska Gora (IBA), Mt.
 Bjelasica, Mt.
 Komovi and Mt.
 Prokletije, also canyons of rivers Piva, Tara, Moraca and Cijevna.